top of page

 Use Facebook retargeting

-Facebook retargeting is generally a cost-effective way to re-engage people who have already visited your site and expressed an interest in your brand before.
+Facebook retargeting is generally a cost-effective way to re-engage people who have already visited your site and expressed interest in your brand before.
 Retargeted ads can be used to show products that a user has already viewed but has yet to purchase.
 They can additionally be used to keep your brand top of mind.

 Monitor the best time to post on Facebook

-The best time to post on your Facebook page depends on your goals, and when your audience is online and eager to engage.
-While some marketers claim that there are universally optimal times for posting—for example, midweek between 1PM and 3PM—it’s best to find the sweet spot that’s specific to your brand. .
+The best time to post on your Facebook page depends on your goals and when your audience is online and eager to engage.
+While some marketers claim there are universally optimal times for posting—for example, midweek between 1PM and 3PM—it’s best to find the sweet spot that’s specific to your brand. .

 Using Facebook page insights, you can use the “posts” section for an overview of the days and times your followers are the most active.
 If you’re a small business and don’t have a global audience, it’s a good idea to have this range and see what happens when you post during these hours.
 You’ll also want to think about how factors like time zone, habits and demographics impact engagement with your posts.